ColleenQue/ColleenQue/README.md

-- 👋 Hi, I’m @ColleenQue, a first year master's student at CMU majoring in Computer Vision
+- 👋 Hi, I’m @ColleenQue, a first year master's student at Carnegie Mellon University majoring in Computer Vision
 - 🎓 I graduated from Stevens Institute of Technology with a bachelor's degree in Computer Science in May 2024
 - 📫  contact me: quecolleen1@gmail.com or cque@andrew.cmu.edu